peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

- `true`  If this data item has at least one tag; otherwise,  `false` .
+ `true`  if this data item has at least one tag; otherwise,  `false` .

 <a id="IsTrue"></a>
 ### IsTrue

     public bool IsTrue { get; }

-Gets a value indicating whether this value is a CBOR true value.
+Gets a value indicating whether this value is a CBOR true value, whether tagged or not.

 <b>Returns:</b>

- `true`  If this value is a CBOR true value; otherwise,  `false` .
+ `true`  if this value is a CBOR true value; otherwise,  `false` .

 <a id="IsUndefined"></a>
 ### IsUndefined